SimranSingh98/Digantara_Assignment/README.md

 # Satellite Position Tracking and Filtering Assignment

 Welcome to the world of space and satellites!
-In this assignment, you will track satellite positions using Two-Line Element Sets (TLEs) and optimize the processing of satellite data.
+In this assignment, you will track satellite positions using Three-Line Element Sets (TLEs) and optimize the processing of satellite data.

 ## Overview